Zhu-Pengming/Green-Growth/README.md

 # Data Storage:
   Consistent results are saved to the database, ensuring accurate data storage for future reference.

-## Development Environment
-   Android Studio Version: 2022.2.1
-   Libraries Used: SQLiteOpenHelper for database management, OpenCV for image processing.

 ## Contributing
    We welcome contributions from the community!
 If you're interested in contributing to the Plant Growth Monitor project, please refer to our Contribution Guidelines.